 If I enable DNSSEC validation, will it break DNS lookup, since most domain names do not yet use DNSSEC?

 No, DNSSEC is backwards-compatible to "standard" DNS.
-As of this writing (in mid-2020), although 98.5% of the .com domains have yet to be signed, a DNSSEC-enabled validating resolver can still look up all of these domain names as it always has under standard DNS.
+A DNSSEC-enabled validating resolver can still look up all of these domain names as it always has under standard DNS.